CHRIS CURRIE REBUILDING FROM THE GROUND UP

 I also like to start my running practice early in the mornings getting up at 5.20am and be outside and ready to go at 5.45am, as I have the roads all to myself whilst everyone is asleep.
 I prefer the colder months, as it feels fresh; plus it releases all the endorphins to start your day on a positive note and you’ll reap the rewards afterwards.
 I would recommend building up to this early start, but once you do it once it’ll become easier and easier each time.
 I am still rebuilding my hand and arm, which are making good improvements, it just takes time, due to the fine motoring skills to enable extension of the hand.
 It’ll come.

 With any setback, it is very important to not attach yourself to the outcome, these things take time.
-Think in your mind in mini steps; I call it the ‘mini visions’ you need to take to enable yourself, to be able to do so and get there.
+Think about it in mini steps; I call it the ‘mini visions’ you need to take to enable yourself, to be able to do so and get there.
 It’ll minimise stress and reduce anxiety.
 Make sure you take a deep breath and then think of the next micro step.
 I always think that if you look after your body both mentally and physically, your body will look after you as you get older.
 Eat healthy, think healthy, sleep healthy, perform healthy and watch your body thrive.
 The rebuilding continues to get me closer to my old self.

 Remember any obstacle you’re faced with, keep calm and let the cycle flow and you will get there.